smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 Proposition discussed and rejected during SDLC discussion  https://github.com/smartdevicelink/sdl_evolution/issues/799

-2. Do not postpone sending `OnSystemCapabilityUpdate` to HMI if secure service was not started, but extend `OnServiceStatusUpdate` with `encrypted` flag.
+2. Do not postpone sending `OnSystemCapabilityUpdated` to HMI if secure service was not started, but extend `OnServiceStatusUpdate` with `encrypted` flag.

 * This was rejected because `OnServiceStatusUpdate` is specific for application, but for WiFi functionality sharing HMI does not know particular application for sending `JoinNetwork`.